-Investors often face the problem of deciding which legal structure they should choose for their business in Russia.
+Investors are often faced with difficulties of deciding which legal structure they should choose for their business in Russia.
 Below you can find guidance on establishing the following:

 A foreign legal entity (FLE) that sells goods directly from abroad to customers located in the Customs Union (in particular, in Russia) would not be subject to Russian taxes and would not be required to establish a presence in Russia via any corporate structures.
 The Russian customers are responsible for clearing the imported goods through customs and for paying customs duties and taxes (import VAT, excise), as well as customs processing fees.